Overview

 Should I spend time in Lima?

 Absolutely.
-Most flights to Peru land at Jorge Chávez International Airport, which is the region's principal air hub.
+Most flights to Peru land at Jorge Chávez International Airport, the region's principal air hub.
 So you'd only be cheating yourself if you didn't explore this fascinating capital city.
-Like many cities and towns in Latin America, Lima boasts a Centro Historico (historic center) rich in colonial history.
-In fact, for many a century it was the principal seat of Spanish colonial power in the New World.
-Today the Centro Historico is a UNESCO World Heritage Site featuring breathtaking architecture as seen around the Plaza Mayor.
-Here you'll find the Government Palace, Convento de San Francisco, the Archbishop's Palace, and more.
+Like many cities and towns in Latin America, Lima boasts a Centro Histórico (historic center) rich in colonial history.
+In fact, for many a century, it was the principal seat of Spanish colonial power in the New World.
+Today, the Centro Histórico is a UNESCO World Heritage Site featuring breathtaking architecture as seen around the Plaza Mayor.
+Here, you'll find the Government Palace, Convento de San Francisco, the Archbishop's Palace, and more.

 Can I get to Machu Picchu without trekking?

 You most certainly can.
-While hiking the Inca Trail is an unforgettable experience (you arrive at Machu Picchu at sunrise, before anyone else is at the site), it may not fit your budget or schedule.
+While hiking the Inca Trail is a memorable experience (you arrive at Machu Picchu at sunrise before anyone else is at the site), it may not fit your budget or schedule.
 That's fine.
-You have a couple other options in which you can arrive at this ancient citadel in the clouds.
+You have a couple of other options for arriving at this ancient citadel in the clouds.

 There are two train companies offering services to Aguas Calientes, the town closest to Machu Picchu.
 These are Peru Rail and Inca Rail.
 Each offers a wide variety of standard and deluxe transport options.
 You can choose to ride in simple coach class or pamper yourself with first-class or even private carriage services.
 These often include champagne, tasting menus, large plush seats, and even live music.
 You can also count on wider panoramic windows that offer 360-degree views of Peru's stunning countryside.

-For more information on Peru's iconic indigenous archeological site, check out our ultimate guide to Machu Picchu.
+For more information on Peru's iconic Indigenous archaeological site, check out our ultimate guide to Machu Picchu.

 Should I take a taxi from the airport?
 How much does a taxi from the airport to accommodation areas cost?